christso/crypto-investing-guide/README.md

 [The next Bitcoin?
 Investors flock to new cryptocurrency 'ADA' - 9News](https://www.9news.com.au/national/bitcoin-news-investors-hunt-for-next-big-cryptocurrency-as-ada-explodes/5cf444f8-c01f-4059-a9a5-ec673d6a6999)

+This is called "unit bias".
+We often get retail investors avoiding Bitcoin because of the hefty tag because one unit costs $1000, or $10,000, or $100,000 depending on which cycle you refer to.
+People dislike buying fractions of something and prefer to buy whole numbers of something.
+When you buy 0.01 Bitcoin, you feel unfulfilled.
+You feel better having 1 whole Bitcoin.
+However, the unit price of an asset is irrelevant.
+Bitcoin can be divided into 100 million units (called satoshis) on the base layer, and can be infinitely divided in other layers.
+If one bitcoin is $100,000, then one satoshi is $0.001, which is very cheap!
+It's less than one dollar!

+What you should be looking at is the market capitalisation of an asset and how is that going to change in future.

 ## Bitcoin could dissappear like MySpace

 A similar misconception is that "Bitcoin is not scarce.
 Anyone can create their own cryptocurrency which can potentially replace Bitcoin if the technology is superior."